-No Longer Empty activates public engagement with contemporary art through curated, community-responsive exhibitions and education programs that revive underutilized properties.
+No Longer Empty activates public engagement with contemporary art through curated, community-responsive exhibitions and education programs in unique spaces.

 We harness the power of art to explore the history of buildings and community narratives.
 No Longer Empty collaborates and co-programs with local organizations, residents, civic leaders and businesses to ensure relevance, to promote cultural vibrancy at the neighborhood level, and to craft legacy programs.
 Every experience is welcoming and informative, free of the constraints of traditional venues.
 We inspire lifelong interest in the arts through access, involvement and inclusion.